BriggsOkiotor/Customer-Service-portfolio/README.md

 # Briggs Okiotor Portfolio
 THANKS FOR CHECKING OUT!!!
 Feel free to reach out to me.
-I would love to be at your service...
+I love to be at your service...

 ***CUSTOMER SERVICE***